 Acquisition of the Distributed Generation Portfolio of AES Tietê Energia S.A.

 Adhesion to the COVID Account for the EDP SP and EDP ES distributors, total amount required was R$ 574 million.

 Entry into partial commercial operation of EDP Transmissão MAII S.A.
-(Lot 11)
+(Lot 11), in January 2020.